nhs-england-tools/repository-template/docs/adr/ADR-003_Acceptable_use_of_GitHub_PAT_and_Apps_for_authN_and_authZ.md

 To be executed by a GitHub organisation owner:

 - Install the `[Team] [Repository Name] [Purpose]` app on the GitHub organisation and set repository access to the `[repository-name]` only

+#### Recommendation for GitHub Admins

+It is advisable to create a separate bot account for each service or programme.
+This approach fosters responsible ownership practices.
+It also allows the team to use the bot's identity for signing commits and integrating their service with other SaaS products, such as SonarCloud, without relying on individual team member accounts.
+Exceptions can be made on a case-by-case basis, allowing for the use of a central organisation account instead.

 ### Diagram